Harrisonburg Bankruptcy Lawyer

 Bankruptcy Will Impact Your Credit

 Many consumers assume that bankruptcy means that they will automatically have their debts eradicated.
 This assumption is not entirely correct, as in most cases, the debtor will have to pay at least a portion of their obligations back.
 It is possible to have all of your debts discharged, but this is less common and is not the general outcome.
+Bankruptcy can not wipe out all types of debt though.
+Debt such as student loans, fraud-related debts, or other debt accrued through a harmful act cannot be erased.
+Always make sure that you consult with a lawyer first to find out if your debt can actually be discharged.

 Understanding the Advantages and Disadvantages of Bankruptcy